-Influenza is an infectious disease caused by influenza virus and it spreads around the world, leading to global respiratory illness and even deaths.
-The development of single-sample based DNB method makes it possible to predict in advance influenza at individual level.
-Based on the temporal gene microarray data of human influenza infection caused by H3N2 virus, Liu et. al \cite{liu2014identifying, liu2019single} successfully identify pre-disease samples from individuals before the emergence of the serious disease symptoms.
-In addition, influenza has the characteristic of seasonal collective outbreaks.
-In order to find the early warning signals preceding the influenza outbreak, Chen et. al \cite{chen2019detecting} collect the historical longitudinal records of flu caused hospitalization from 278 clinics distributed in 23 wards in Tokyo, and 225 clinics distributed in 30 districts in Hokkaido, Japan, from 2009 to 2016.
-They construct a ward-network based on the actual locations of wards and their adjacency relationships.
-By applying a local network DNB-based index to predict influenza outbreaks in each ward, Chen et. al \cite{chen2019detecting} detect early warning signal with an average of 4 week window lead prior to each seasonal outbreak of influenza.
+Influenza, an infectious disease caused by the influenza virus, spreads worldwide, leading to global respiratory illness and even death.
+The development of a single-sample-based DNB method makes it possible to predict influenza in advance at the individual level.
+Based on temporal gene microarray data of human influenza infection caused by the H3N2 virus, Liu et al. \cite{liu2014identifying, liu2019single} successfully identified predisease samples from individuals before severe disease symptoms had emerged in those individuals.
+In addition, influenza displays seasonal collective outbreaks.
+To identify the early warning signals that precede an influenza outbreak, Chen et al. \cite{chen2019detecting} collected historical longitudinal records of flu-caused hospitalization from 278 clinics distributed in 23 wards in Tokyo, Japan, and from 225 clinics distributed in 30 districts in Hokkaido, Japan, from 2009 to 2016.
+They constructed a network based on the actual locations of wards and their adjacency relationships.
+By applying a local network DNB-based index to predict influenza outbreaks in each ward, Chen et al. \cite{chen2019detecting} detected an early warning signal that provided an average 4-week window lead before each seasonal outbreak of influenza.

-Acquired drug resistance in cancer cells is considered as the major reason why patients fail to respond to cancer therapies.
-Generally, acquired drug resistance can be regarded as a process of biological network evolution so as to make the system adapt to the drug environment \cite{liu2018hunt}.
-According to the biological feature of the time-dependent progression of MCF-7 breast cancer cells exposed to tamoxifen, the process to acquire drug resistance is divided into three stages: a non-resistance, a pre-resistance (or the tipping point), and a resistance state.
-Through the DNB approach, DNB network alteration is found to occur prior to the observation of tamoxifen resistance, and follows the appearance of mutation genes \cite{liu2018hunt}.
-Furthermore, distant metastasis of cancer cells is the main cause of cancer deaths.
-Detection of the tipping point before metastasis of cancer is critical to prevent further irreversible deterioration.
+Acquired drug resistance of cancer cells is considered the primary reason patients fail to respond to cancer therapies.
+Generally, acquired drug resistance can be regarded as a biological network evolutionary process that enables the system to adapt to the drug environment \cite{liu2018hunt}.
+According to the biological features of the time-dependent progression of MCF-7 breast cancer cells exposed to tamoxifen, the process of acquiring drug resistance can be divided into three stages: nonresistance, preresistance (or the tipping point) and a resistance state.
+DNB network alterations occur before tamoxifen resistance is observed, and these alterations follow the appearance of mutated genes \cite{liu2018hunt}.
+Furthermore, distant metastasis of cancer cells is the leading cause of cancer death.
+Detection of the tipping point before metastasis occurs is critical in preventing further irreversible deterioration.